 This is excellent news and I was actually hesitant to even share it out of fear that it may inadvertently or subconsciously cause some complacency.
 Please do not entice these criminals back into your neighbourhood by making them believe that ‘business’ is good again in Fraser Heights.
 REMAIN DILIGENT, NEVER ASSUME IT WON’T HAPPEN TO YOU, AND DON’T MAKE IT EASY FOR THEM 🙂

 Thanks for caring,

 Note that the meeting below has had the start time changed from 7:30 pm to 7:00 pm.
 Still on Wednesday, just starting at 7:00 pm.

 September 18, 2019

 - Ed MacIntosh, president

-- FHCA is a volunteer non-profit organization – we volunteer our time to represent the community dealing with issues that affect our community such as safety, traffic, development
+- FHCA is a volunteer non-profit organization – we volunteer our time (no payment is received by any volunteers) to represent the community dealing with issues that affect our community such as safety, traffic, development.

 - FHCA helps shape policy and issues that involve our community

 - If you have problems in our community, please send your information to us and we will look into these issues (go to Contact Us on the fhca.ca website or send email to Directors@fhca.ca).
 This is our primary site to collect comments from residents about community issues so we know about them and can send them on to the City.

 - Membership is free and open to all residents but donations to help pay for rental of meeting facilities, AV equipment, insurance etc. is very welcome.
 If you are not currently on the email list, go to our website and sign up (on the right side of website page – click on become a member).
 You will receive three notifications and three reminders of the upcoming meetings per year.
 There may also be notifications of open houses or events affecting FH residents.